-We have developed a comprehensive portfolio of implants and instruments specifically designed to treat children with orthopedic conditions within the three categories of the pediatric orthopedic market that we currently serve.
-We currently market 46 surgical and specialized bracing systems that address pediatric trauma and deformity correction, scoliosis and sports medicine/other procedures.
+We have developed a comprehensive portfolio of implants, instruments and specialty bracing solutions specifically designed to treat children with orthopedic conditions within the three categories of the pediatric orthopedic market that we currently serve.
+We currently market 53 surgical and specialized bracing systems that address pediatric trauma and deformity correction, scoliosis and sports medicine/other procedures.
 Many of our products are available in a variety of sizes and configurations to address a wide range of patient conditions and surgical requirements.
 These surgical systems are summarized below.